Skip to content

 Frequently asked questions

-How long should I keep tenant referencing documents?
+How long should I keep client documents?

-What penalties apply for failing Right to Rent checks?
+What penalties apply for FINTRAC non-compliance?

 Streamline your property compliance workflow